realworldocaml/book/en/imperative-programming.md

 field is `None`, and at the end of the list, the `next` field is `None`.

-The type of the list itself, `'a t`, is an mutable reference to an optional `element`.
+The type of the list itself, `'a t`, is a mutable reference to an optional `element`.
 This reference is `None` if the list is empty, and `Some` otherwise.